BramVanRensbergen/Word-Association-Task/README.md

 * Experiment logic is defined in core/js/associations.js
 * Instructions etc. are in Dutch, but code and comments are in English.
 To translate, change the files in core/content, and edit a couple of error messages in core/js/associations.js

+The experiment should work in Firefox, Chrome, Internet Explorer (8+), and Opera (probably in Safari as well, but this has not been tested yet).